HIT-SCIR/Molweni/README.md

 We present the Molweni dataset, a machine reading comprehension (MRC) dataset built over multiparty dialogues.
 Molweni also uniquely contributes discourse dependency annotations for its multiparty dialogues.
 The following shows a multiparty dialogue with four speakers and seven utterances.
-Due to the property of dialogues, the instances in our corpus could have grammar mistakes.
+Due to the property of dialogues, the dialogue instances in our corpus could have grammar mistakes.
+There are two versions of the Molweni dataset that can be respectively used for machine reading comprehension (MRC) and discourse parsing (DP).
+Both two versions of Molweni come from the same 10K dialogue, but the data partition is different.

 | Speaker | Utterance |
 |:-------:|-----------|